tuadiel/QAandMetricsForArch/README.md

 * Run the configuration (upon running the configuration Eclipse will automatically open another Eclipse window which means that you will have two Eclipse running).

+* In another Eclipse window create a new project, specify a project name and specify the location where you want to save your project.
+Untick “User default Location” and set the path pointing to the path of your web server where your files are located.
+In this way everything you edit, it will be automatically updated on your web browser.

+* Download the quality definition file called "repo.archquality" which is located in the “catalog” folder and paste it in the project you have created.
+The quality definition file is associated with the .archquality extension, which will make sure that the Eclipse editor recognizes the content of the model instantiation.
+By using the provided editor, all the developed features will be available, e.g., syntax highlighting, code completion, error quick fixes, etc. as can be seen in this screenshot.

+* Once everything is installed correctly, go to your browser then point to the address of your web-server and the generated graph similar to this one will be shown.

+## How to contibute to this Framework

+Following the process, a contributor who wants to define new quality attributes and/or metrics or new relationships discovered in his/her studies can create a branch of the repository, even if actually the only file needed is the .archquality definition (up-to-date in the catalog folder).
+Contributors can then add or edit existing definitions by exploiting the textual syntax.
+After that, contributor can emit a pull request that will be evaluated by the repository maintainer and in case the provided changes in definitions are legit and supported by the correct linked research contributions, a merge of the .archquality model will be executed.